Michinoku Pro Wrestling: History

 Michinoku Pro Wrestling (Michinoku Pro or M-Pro) was founded on October 1, 1992 by The Great Sasuke as a community-based promotion for the northeastern greater Tohoku region of Japan.
-Their first-ever pre-show was held on November 27, 1992 in Takizawa City, although due to disputes with the Universal Wrestling Federation (UWF), the promotion was put on the back-burner for the next several months.
-Gran Hamada joined M-Pro, and their first-ever show was held on Match 16, 1993 in Yahaba, Iwate.
+Their first-ever pre-show was held on November 27, 1992 in Takizawa City, although due to disputes with the Universal Lucha Libre (UWF), the promotion was put on the back-burner for the next several months.
+Gran Hamada joined M-Pro, and their first-ever show was held on March 16, 1993 in Yahaba, Iwate.

 The stable Kaientai Deluxe (海援隊Deluxe) was formed in 1996.
 Dick Togo, Men's Teioh, TAKA Michinoku, Shoichi Funaki, and Hanzo Nakajima worked as young protagonists looking to make a break in the business.
 This group competed against The Great Sasuke and Super Delfin.
 After a couple of years, TAKA and the rest of KAIENTAI moved to the US to compete.

 In 1997, Michinoku Pro Wrestling entered into a working relationship with the World Wrestling Federation, with M-Pro founder The Great Sasuke wrestling in two matches for the promotion.
 The WWF would also send talent to Japan, such as The Undertaker, who would wrestle against M-Pro mainstay Jinsei Shinzaki.
 During this period, the WWF was planning on holding a tournament to crown the first holder of the WWF Light Heavyweight Championship.
 It has been theorized in the wrestling press that although Great Sasuke was pushed to be the winner of the tournament, he had bragged to the Japanese media that he would only defend the title in Japan, and would refuse to drop the title on WWF television.
 When the WWF heard Sasuke's comments, he was removed from the tournament, fired, and the MPW/WWF working agreement was terminated.
 However, speaking on his Something to Wrestle With podcast in July 2017, Bruce Prichard disputed this version of events, suggesting the WWF never entered into any formal agreement with Sasuke, and that the company was only interested in signing TAKA Michinoku.
 Michinoku Pro Wrestling alumnus TAKA Michinoku would end up winning the title.